Khairi Fortt: Jacksonville Jaguars

 The Jacksonville Jaguars signed Fortt to their 53-man roster off of the Bengals practice squad on November 3, 2014.
 He was waived on August 29, 2015.

 Seattle Seahawks

 Fortt was signed by the Seattle Seahawks on May 16, 2016.
 He was released by the Seahawks on June 28, 2016.

 Washington Redskins

 On January 6, 2017, Fortt signed a reserve/future contract with the Washington Redskins.
 He was waived by the Redskins on May 15, 2017.
 During free agency, he was resigned by Washington and brought in for another tryout in D.C.

 Acting career

-During his stint with the Redksins, Fortt starred in an episode of Discovery ID's: The Perfect Murder as deceased NFL safety Sean Taylor.
-Fortt also was a contestant on the hit MTV show: Fear Factor in 2018 hosted by American rapper and actor Ludacris, where he was victorious after three grueling challenges.
+During his stint with the Redksins, Fortt starred in an episode of Discovery ID's The Perfect Murder as deceased NFL safety Sean Taylor.
+Fortt also was a contestant on MTV's hit show Fear Factor in 2018 hosted by American rapper and actor Ludacris, where he was victorious after three grueling challenges.